Not all salmon is created equal. Today, much of the salmon you buy isn’t caught in the wild but bred on fish farms.

-But half of the salmon sold worldwide comes from fish farms, which use a process known as aquaculture to breed fish for human consumption.
+But half of the salmon sold worldwide comes from fish farms, which use a process known as aquaculture to breed fish for human consumption (2).

 Whereas wild salmon eat other organisms found in their natural environment, farmed salmon are given a processed, high fat, high protein diet that makes them larger (4).

-The production of farmed salmon is increasing dramatically.
+The production of farmed salmon has increased dramatically.
 Farmed salmon have a completely different diet and environment than wild salmon.